ASSISTANT JUNIOR DEAN

 - Supporting the Director with executive assistance

-- Conducting original research in collaboration with the research fellows of the Wellbeing Research Centre
+- Conducting original research in collaboration with Centre researchers

-- Monitoring the standards of research undertaken by the Wellbeing team.
+- Monitoring the standards of research undertaken by the Centre

 Applications will be judged against the criteria which are set out below.
 Applicants should ensure that their application shows clearly how they believe that their skills and experience meet these criteria.

-- A willingness to promote the Wellbeing Research Centre’s purposes;
+- Genuine interest in promoting the Wellbeing Research Centre’s mission;

 - Excellent communication and interpersonal skills;

-- Experience of launching new initiatives and organizing academic conferences
+- Experience of launching new initiatives and organizing academic events.

 The appointment committee recognises that candidates can contribute to these goals in many different ways and will use its professional judgment, based on the evidence available, to decide how successfully candidates could make such contributions.